localshred/rand9-collateral/001-alive-and-well/alive-and-well.markdown

 {{
-categories:
+title: Alive And Well
+published-on: 2009-07-31 23:33:48
+summary: "In a world of tech blogs... why do we need yet another?
+We don't.
+So don't read this post. **No, seriously, you don't want to.**"
+tags:
   - musings
   - bloggin'
 }}

-# Alive And Well (2009-07-31 23:33:48)

-SUMMARY: In a world of tech blogs... why do we need yet another?
-We don't.
-So don't read this post. **No, seriously, you don't want to.**

 Ok ok ok, please do.
 Wait, you're already here.
 Great, read on then!